El Al Flight 1862: Accident

 The jet landed in Schiphol at 14:40 for cargo loading and crew change.
-The aircraft was refueled and the observed issues were repaired, at least provisionally.
+The aircraft was refuelled and the observed issues were repaired, at least provisionally.
 The crew consisted of Captain Yitzhak Fuchs (59), First Officer Arnon Ohad (32), and Flight Engineer Gedalya Sofer (61).
 A single passenger named Anat Solomon (23) was on board.
 She was an El Al employee based in Amsterdam, and was travelling to Tel Aviv to marry another El Al employee.
 Captain Fuchs was an experienced aviator, having flown as a fighter-bomber pilot in the Israeli Air Force in the late 1950s.
 He had over 25,000 flight hours, including 9,500 hours on the Boeing 747.
 First Officer Ohad had less experience than the other two crew members, having logged 4,288 flight hours, 612 of them on the Boeing 747.
 Flight Engineer Sofer was the most experienced crew member on the flight, with more than 26,000 hours of flight experience, of which 15,000 were on the Boeing 747.

-Captain Yitzhak Fuchs had flown for El Al for 28 years (since 1964) and had previously served in the Israeli Air Force for 10 years.
-First Officer Arnon Ohad had flown for El Al for 10 years (since 1982), Flight Engineer Gedalya Sofer for 37 years (since 1955).
+Captain Fuchs had flown for El Al for 28 years (since 1964) and had previously served in the Israeli Air Force for 10 years.
+First Officer Ohad had flown for El Al for 10 years (since 1982), and Flight Engineer Sofer for 37 years (since 1955).

 Flight

 El Al Flight 1862 was scheduled to depart at 17:30, but was delayed until 18:20.
 It departed from runway 01L Zwanenburgbaan (now known as runway 36C) on a northerly heading at 18:22.
 Once airborne, the aircraft turned to the right.
 Soon after the turn, at 18:27, above the Gooimeer, a lake near Amsterdam, witnesses on the ground heard a sharp bang and saw falling debris, a trail of smoke, and a momentary flash of fire on the right wing while the aircraft was climbing through 1950 m.
-Engine No.3 (right wing, nearest to fuselage) separated from the right wing of the aircraft, shot forward, damaged the wing slats, then fell back and struck engine No.4 (right wing, farthest from fuselage), tearing it from the wing.
+The No.3 (inner right) engine separated from the right wing of the aircraft, shot forward, damaged the wing slats, then fell back and struck the No.4 (outer right) engine, tearing it from the wing.
 The two engines fell away from the aircraft, also ripping out a 10 m stretch of the wing's leading edge.
 The loud noise attracted the attention of some pleasure boaters on the Gooimeer.
 The boaters notified the Netherlands Coastguard of two objects they had seen falling from the sky.
 One boater, a police officer, said he initially thought the two falling objects were parachutists, but as they fell closer he could see that they were plane engines.